rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

     EOF
     ```

+    We will use our existing Pet Battle deployment as `A`.

-2. Extend the cofiguration for the existing Pet Battle deployment (`A`) by adding the `a_b_deploy` properties to the `values` section.
+2. Extend the configuration for the existing Pet Battle deployment (`A`) by adding the `a_b_deploy` properties to the `values` section.
 Copy the below lines under `pet-battle` application definition in `/projects/tech-exercise/pet-battle/test/values.yaml` file.

     ```yaml
           a_b_deploy: